demiurg906/kotlin-contracts-samples/README.md

 # kotlin-contracts-samples

-This repository provides samples of using new feature of kotlin contracts system -- contextual contracts (in develop).
+This repository provides samples of using prototype of new feature of kotlin contracts system -- contextual contracts (in develop).
 On [wiki](https://github.com/demiurg906/kotlin-contracts-samples/wiki) you can examine detailed description of that system (in russian).

+This is not final implementation and there is no guarantees that this feature will be supported in released Koltin compiler.

 ## Installation